ned14/llfio/Readme.md

 ### Algorithms library `AFIO_V2_NAMESPACE::algorithm` todo:
 - [ ] Add an intelligent on demand memory mapper:
-  - Use one-two-three level page system, so 4Kb/2Mb/?.
+  - Use one-two-three level page system, so 4Kb/2Mb/1Gb.
 Files under 2Mb need just one indirection.
   - Page tables need to also live in a potentially mapped file
   - Could speculatively map 4Kb chunks lazily and keep an internal map of 4Kb offsets to map.
 This allows more optimal handing of growing files.
   - WOULD BE NICE: Copy on Write support which collates a list of dirtied 4Kb pages and could write those out as a delta.
+    - Perhaps Snappy compression could be useful?
+It is continuable from a base if you dump out the dictionary i.e. 1Mb data compressed, then add 4Kb delta, you can compress the additional 4Kb very quickly using the dictionary from the 1Mb.
     - LATER: Use guard pages to toggle dirty flag per initial COW
 - [ ] Store in EA or a file called .spookyhashes or .spookyhash the 128 bit hash of a file and the time it was calculated.
 This can save lots of hashing work later.